ellennickles/code-your-way-s25/week4/README.md

   interactive sketch that maps order to chaos based on the mouse position, e.g.
   “order” on the left and “chaos” on the right (prompt from _Code as a Creative Medium_)?
-Can you extend an example or self-designed sketch from previous weeks with this week’s theme.
+Can you extend an example or self-designed sketch from previous weeks with this week’s theme?
 If you worked with gradients in the past, what are other ways to demonstrate a shift?
 These are just some ideas to get started, in  addition to those in the Class Slides.

 ### Part 3: Command Line Scavenger Hunt